System criticised over hyponatraemia deaths

 According to Prof Scally, Dr McBride is in the unique position of having been named in the report and now, as chief medical officer, is influential in ensuring that the inquiry's recommendations are implemented.

-Among the scores of doctors whose actions are heavily criticised in the report the criticism around Dr McBride is minimal.
+Among the scores of doctors whose actions are heavily criticised in the report, the criticism of Dr McBride is minimal.

-Dr McBride who was medical director at the Belfast Health and Social Care Trust from August 2002 to September 2006 was involved in overseeing the trust's response to Claire Robert's death.
+Dr McBride, who was medical director at the Belfast Health and Social Care Trust from August 2002 to September 2006, was involved in overseeing the trust's response to Claire Roberts' death.

-In his final report, Justice O'Hara said that Dr McBride's failure to insist upon his own initial suggestion of multi-professional involvement was "regrettable".
+In his final report, Justice O'Hara said Dr McBride's failure to insist upon his own initial suggestion of multi-professional involvement was "regrettable".

-Prof Scally said: "If it was me I would say: 'I am sorry this happened and I am going to make it my professional duty for the rest of my career to make sure that this never happens again'.
+Prof Scally said: "If it was me I would say: 'I am sorry this happened and I am going to make it my professional duty for the rest of my career to make sure that this never happens again.'

-"I think the chief medical officer, if he was involved, he should talk about that and be talking to the public and talking to the families about what he has learnt from that and to take forward the recommendations and take forward change he might very well be the best person because he knew it from the inside.
+"The chief medical officer, if he was involved, should talk about that and be talking to the public and talking to the families about what he has learnt from that, and to take forward the recommendations and take forward change, he might very well be the best person because he knew it from the inside.

-"He might well be the best person to take the whole thing forward and change things."

-The department said that it was essential to maintain a clear separation between the department's work on the inquiry recommendations and the events examined and described by Mr Justice O'Hara in his report.
+The department said it was essential to maintain a clear separation between the department's work on the inquiry recommendations and the events examined and described by Mr Justice O'Hara in his report.